Enterprise sales can seem daunting for founders who aren’t already experienced with it.

 The MSP Group is a member’s only Google Listserv that you have to apply to in order to join.

-It’s a great place to ask questions and get help from some of the best sales leaders and salespeople in the industry.
+It’s a great place to ask questions and get help from some of the best sales leaders and executives in the industry.

 And it’s not just for Enterprise Sales either!